info@michigantrails.us

 Al Sabo Preserve is an area of northeastern Texas Township, in southwestern Kalamazoo County, in the United States of America.
 It comprises 741 acres of marsh, forest, streams, and rolling hills.
 Numerous trails provide recreational opportunities throughout the Preserve.

 Mountain biking is a popular activity in Al Sabo Preserve.
-Though over two thirds of the trails were closed to cycling as a result of erosion, over seven miles remain.
+Though over two-thirds of the trails were closed to cycling as a result of erosion, over seven miles remain.
 These trails include Moab, Atwater, Lookout, and Mandala Two boardwalks are present (but not easy to find) in Al Sabo Preserve, providing access to the water from the hiking trails above.
 In addition, numerous overlooks provide panoramic views of the Preserve, particularly in the winter and spring.

 Wildlife Viewing: